LIFEHUBBER

 Built for longer continuity

-What readers may want to notice is that ReMe targets two familiar agent limits at once: truncated context windows and stateless sessions.
+The useful thing to check is that ReMe targets two familiar agent limits at once: truncated context windows and stateless sessions.
 That makes it notable for readers following more durable agent workflows.

 Availability